Model Context Protocol (MCP) Quick Start Guide

 ```

-Next, we can use the following command in the virtual environment to open the MCP Inspector and debug our tool.
+Then we can use the following command in the virtual environment to open the MCP Inspector for debugging our tool.

 ```shell